ChristianDibbern/christiandibbern.github.io/_posts/2018-02-23-groovegrid.markdown

 - Kale

 ---
 In late 2017 an engineering buddy of mine, Phil and I started building a programmable LED light wall.
 We had just gotten an Ikea Kallax, a shelf that's made up of open cubes to store items.
 Optionally you can put doors on some of the cubes.
-But the doors that Ikea sells, while not unattractive, are plain.
+But the doors that Ikea sells, while not unattractive, are quite plain.
 We took these doors as our canvas and put lights on it.
 We wired up the lights to a micro controller, enclosed everything with a sheet of plexiglass for a frosted look and coded a few animations for the device.

 ![](https://www.ikea.com/PIAimages/0644182_PE702466_S5.JPG#half "Ikea Kallax Shelf")